fredo514/phile-dac/README.md

 * Rotary endoder switch input
 * Status LEDs outputs

-The Raspberry Pi is meant to run RPIWS, the Raspberry Pi Wireless Speaker (https://github.com/fredo514/rpiws).
+The Raspberry Pi is meant to run RPIWS, the [Raspberry Pi Wireless Speaker](https://github.com/fredo514/rpiws).

 THIS PROJECT IS STILL A WORK IN PROGRESS.